-(Big Ten Network)Shakespeare’s Iambic Pentameter Treats Autism, Say Researchers The Society October 22, 2016 Culture, News of Note, Poetry 4 Comments By Conan Milner | The Epoch Times For centuries, the plays of William Shakespeare have been celebrated for their larger-than-life storytelling and rhythmic language.
+(Big Ten Network)Shakespeare’s Iambic Pentameter Treats Autism, Say Researchers The Society October 22, 2016 Culture, Poetry 4 Comments By Conan Milner | The Epoch Times For centuries, the plays of William Shakespeare have been celebrated for their larger-than-life storytelling and rhythmic language.
 Now the Bard’s work is being studied as a way to help children overcome challenges associated with autism.
 Kelly Hunter, an actress with the Royal Shakespeare Theatre Company in London, developed a method using Shakespeare’s plays to help kids struggling with these social deficits.
 It’s called the Hunter Heartbeat Method (HHM).
 HHM provides a playful opportunity to practice and understand emotional expression through drama games related to a particular play.
 The idea is that if kids with autism can act out social interaction, it won’t seem so confusing in the real world.
 OSU drama professor Kevin McClatchy is one of the artist-facilitators in the study.
 He has seen HHM help children overcome various obstacles, from recognizing the boundaries of personal space, to talking.
 “Verbal skills are profoundly difficult for some kids, but over the course of a workshop you’ll see them snapping off a line of complex text,” McClatchy said.
 “You’ll see a child become more and more adept at eye contact until they develop what we consider more socially common eye contact.”
 Shakespeare may seem like an odd tool for treatment, but his work has features that make it uniquely suited for the task.
 Research finds that people with autism and other neurological issues respond well to rhythmic interventions.
 At the heart of HHM is the rhythm of Shakespearian language.
 Hunter found that kids respond well to the Da-dum, Da-dum cadence of iambic pentameter—a rhythmic pattern found in all Shakespeare’s work.
 Children with autism also appreciate routine and repetition, so each session of HHM begins and ends with an emphasis on this heartbeat pattern.
-Read the full article at the Epoch Times Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Read the full article at the Epoch Times NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Michael Dashiell October 22, 2016 Referring to the article, it’s easy to dismiss iambic pentameter as obsolete, but its definite rhythm and points of emphasis help provide order, rest and discipline to an unruly world and unruly minds, in this case autism.
 Reply Carol Smallwood October 22, 2016 Very interesting!
 I watched PBS program last night about the new musical, Hamilton, and there was praise for it being like Shakespeare in that it took the words of the people, used history like he did.
 I wonder how autistic children would react to the play that has attracted so many awards.
 Reply Mahathi October 22, 2016 In India we believe that classical music cures many diseases.
 HHM sounds similar.
 Modern poets to veil their inability to compose metrical verses might have espoused free verse (evidently), but I always believed that disciplined art, be it poetry or music, has divine and arcane properties which the modern science is yet to start exploring.
 Reply James Sale December 13, 2016 A great article, and I agree: iambic pentameter can never be obsolete; it is only dismissed by people who clearly do not have sufficient skill or imagination to use it!
 It’s like wielding a double-handed broad sword – not suitable for every antagonistic encounter (in a small space a dagger can be better), and difficult to wield and use effectively, but in the open plain of full warfare, astonishing and powerful.
 Love the article, and how accessing the heart – through the da-dum pattern – heals even the seemingly most intractable of problems.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.